-1. Rapidly increases lean body mass
+1. Potential for rapidly increased lean body mass

-3. Lowers blood LDL, HDL, and triglycerides
+3. May lower blood LDL, HDL, and triglycerides

-4. Protects the prostate from androgens
+4. May protect the prostate from androgens like testosterone and DHT

 1. Anusha Jayaraman, Amy Christensen, V. Alexandra Moser, Rebekah S. Vest, Chris P. Miller, Gary Hattersley, Christian J. Pike, Selective Androgen Receptor Modulator RAD140 Is Neuroprotective in Cultured Neurons and Kainate-Lesioned Male Rats, Endocrinology, Volume 155, Issue 4, 1 April 2014, Pages 1398–1406, https://doi.org/10.1210/en.2013-1725

 2. Miller, Chris P. et al. “Design, Synthesis, and Preclinical Characterization of the Selective Androgen Receptor Modulator (SARM) RAD140.”
 ACS Medicinal Chemistry Letters 2.2 (2011): 124–129.
 PMC.